Tulip-Dev/tulip/doc/user/gui.rst

 |l_blu| Workspace view

+|l_gre| Status bar

-From this point and even if it is partially incorrect, we will refer to the Tulip perspective by simply using the term Tulip.
-Differenciating one from the other should not be too complex as the perspective window proposes the visualization actions and the Tulip framework window only offers you to manage your plugins and to choose your project.
+From this point and even if it is no fully correct, we will refer to the Tulip perspective by simply using the term Tulip.
+Differenciating one (Tulip perspective) from the other (Tulip agent) should not be too complex as the perspective window proposes the visualization actions and the Tulip agent window only offers you to manage your plugins and to choose your project.

 .. _menu: